simantalahkar/simantalahkar.github.io/_talks/2022-07-11-failure-modeling.md

 This talk covered a strategy to optimize the general Tsai-Wu failure criterion for orthotropic materials in 3D by using 9+3 multiaxial failure test results, and to quantitatively calculate the error in the prediction of any failure criterion in full 6D stress space based on available failure test data.

-(Received the Best Oral Presentation award in the conference for this talk.)
+_Received the Best Oral Presentation award for this talk_